A totaled lease or loan doesn’t have to be a total nightmare.

 Gap insurance is also different from regular car insurance coverage in that not everyone needs a gap policy.
 Gap insurance is an optional add-on that some drivers might need in the event that their leased, loaned, luxury, or long-distance vehicle (the four Ls!) gets in a devastating wreck.
 It’s an additional layer of auto insurance coverage that can be tacked on to your typical auto insurance policy.

-In less than two minutes, Insurify can offer you real-time car insurance quotes tailor-fit to your personal needs and risk profile.
-You can unlock savings opportunities (like good driver, military, and low mileage discounts) and compare low auto policy rates from the nation’s top-ranked regional and national car insurance companies.
+Whether you’re leasing a car or own one Insurify can offer you real-time car insurance quotes tailor-fit to your personal needs and risk profile––all in less than two minutes.
+You can unlock savings opportunities (like good driver, military, and low mileage discounts) and compare low auto policy rates and auto coverage for both basic and comprehensive insurance plans from the nation’s top-ranked regional and national car insurance companies.

 Is gap insurance for me?